-Designed in 1945 by Sergei Gavrilovic Simonov, the SKS is a semi-auto carbine.
+The SKS is a semi-automatic rifle designed in 1945 by Sergei Gavrilovic Simonov.
 It is a self-loading carbine Simonov system 1945, or SKS 45.

 Originally, it was meant to serve alongside Mikhail Kalashnikov’s new AK-47 design, to replace the Mosin Nagant bolt action rifle that had been in service since 1891.

 However, as the mass production of AK patterned rifles increased, the SKS rifle would soon phase out of service.

 While the carbine was replaced entirely by the AK-47, it remained as a standby in second-line service for decades and still remains as a ceremonial firearm today.